-Also important, given the export orientation of the overall strategy proposed, is improvement of port conditions in the island of São Tomé (as opposed to doing so on Principe only).
+Also important, given the export orientation of the overall strategy proposed, is improvement of port conditions in the island of Sto TomJ(as opposed to doing so on Principe only).
 New or improved facilities capable of accommodating larger vessels would reduce costs, but in the short run improved management of the port and of customs could greatly facilitate trade.
-Privatization of port operations is an option which should be seriously considered.
+Privatization of port operations is an option which could be considered.

-A final consideration is environmental protection.
-In São Tomé e Príncipe the most important issue is that of deforestation.
+A final consideration is environmental protection where the most important issue is deforestation.
 It is inevitable that any program of road building or improvement will increase access to forest areas with a consequent increase in potential for deforestation.
-Measures to deal with this must accompany any infrastructure improvement program and could include improved cookstoves (which are the main source of demand for firewood) as well as increased community awareness of the value of standing tress and feeling of ownership for them together with improved policing.
-Environmental concerns are especially important with respect to development plans for the island of Príncipe.
+Measures to deal with this must accompany any infrastructure improvement program and could include improved cookstoves (which are the main source of demand for firewood) as well as increased community awareness of the value of standing tress together with improved policing.
+Environmental concerns are especially important with respect to development plans for the island of PrRcipe.
 Here care must be taken to avoid spoiling what is in fact a natural treasure, and one which requires slow and careful steps to aid the small existing population without destroying the considerable natural assets they now have.